navikt/vdl-cli/COMMANDS.md

-  -d, --dbt-project-dir TEXT  Path to dbt project directory -p, --dbt-profile-dir TEXT  Path to dbt profile directory -t, --dbt-target TEXT       dbt profile target --help                      Show this message and exit.
+  -d, --dbt-project-dir TEXT  Path to dbt project directory -p, --dbt-profile-dir TEXT  Path to dbt profile directory -t, --dbt-target TEXT       dbt profile target --dry-run                   Dry run and print potential objects that can be
+                              marked for removal
+  -i, --ignore-table TEXT     Ignore table from search -s, --schema TEXT           What schema to search in --help                      Show this message and exit.

 Usage: vdc waste incineration [OPTIONS]